 They’ve been around since nearly the beginning of modern human existence, and even then, they weren’t seen as things that aren’t vegan.
 The main culprit is beeswax, but some candles can be made with stearic acid tallow—which translates in layman’s terms to animal fat.
 Not something most people, even non-vegans, want to burn in their house.

 Instead, choose soy candles.
 Fortunately, these are very popular today and can be found in most stores as well as local farmer’s markets (just watch for those that still use beeswax in the wicks).
 For instance, Mrs. Meyer’s sells a line of vegan candles.

 Have you ever thought about what goes into your body art?
 Many of the binding agents in tattoo inks are made with animal products, like bone char, glycerin from animal fat, gelatin from hooves, and shellac from beetles.
 There are some vegan ink brands that receive high marks from users and are non-toxic as well, including SkinCandy, StarBrite, INTENZE, and Kuro Sumi.

 But it’s not just the ink to consider.
 Razors may have glycerin gel strips, so you might want to bring your own if any shaving is needed.
-During the process, many artists use petroleum jelly, which can contain bone char and may be tested on animals.
+During the process, many artists use petroleum jelly, which can contain bone char and maybe tested on animals.
 Instead, request your artist use shea butter or jojoba oil.
-The same goes with your after-care products.
+The same goes for your after-care products.
 Vegan alternatives include organic coconut oil and brands such as After Inked, Tattoo Tonic, and Protat Natural Aftercare.